-Dr Marnie Winter is currently leading an ambitious research theme at the Future Industries Institute, focussed on developing bioengineering technologies to improve prenatal care and address common pregnancy complications such as preeclampsia which have severe consequences for both mother and baby.
+Dr Marnie Winter is currently leading an ambitious research theme at the Future Industries Institute.
+Her research is focussed on developing bioengineering technologies to improve prenatal care and address common pregnancy complications such as preeclampsia which have severe consequences for both mother and baby.
 Specifically, Marnie and her team are developing novel approaches to screen, manage and treat pregnancy complications.
-Marnie’s work is also focused on developing in vitro models that can improve the molecular understanding of placental dysfunction (such as preeclampsia) with the aim to help us understand molecular origins of disease and accelerate the drug development pipeline.
-As an emerging leader, in 2019, Marnie was awarded the...
+This work is focused on developing approaches to enrich and analyse fragments of placental material (including extracellular vesicles) found in maternal blood to generate comprehensive non-invasive insights into pregnancy and its complications.
+Marnie’s work is also focused on developing in vitro...
 Read more

 About me

-Dr Marnie Winter is currently leading an ambitious research theme at the Future Industries Institute, focussed on developing bioengineering technologies to improve prenatal care and address common pregnancy complications such as preeclampsia which have severe consequences for both mother and baby.
+Dr Marnie Winter is currently leading an ambitious research theme at the Future Industries Institute.
+Her research is focussed on developing bioengineering technologies to improve prenatal care and address common pregnancy complications such as preeclampsia which have severe consequences for both mother and baby.
 Specifically, Marnie and her team are developing novel approaches to screen, manage and treat pregnancy complications.
-Marnie’s work is also focused on developing in vitro models that can improve the molecular understanding of placental dysfunction (such as preeclampsia) with the aim to help us understand molecular origins of disease and accelerate the drug development pipeline.
-As an emerging leader, in 2019, Marnie was awarded the prestigious international Thrasher Early Career Award Grant and also a Young Tall Poppy of Science (South Australia) Award.
-Since 2017, Marnie has also co-led a signature project for the ARC Centre of Excellence in Convergent BioNano Science and Technology “New tools for quantifying and manipulating rare entities directly into biological fluids”.
+This work is focused on developing approaches to enrich and analyse fragments of placental material (including extracellular vesicles) found in maternal blood to generate comprehensive non-invasive insights into pregnancy and its complications.
+Marnie’s work is also focused on developing in vitro models that can improve the molecular understanding of placental dysfunction (such as preeclampsia) with the aim to understand molecular origins of disease and accelerate the drug development pipeline.
+As an emerging leader, Marnie has been awarded a Bill and Melinda Gates Foundation Grand Challenge Explorations Grant (<2% awarded globally), a prestigious international Thrasher Early Career Award Grant and also a Australian Institute of Policy and Science Young Tall Poppy of Science (South Australia) Award.
+From 2017-20221, Marnie co-led a signature project for the ARC Centre of Excellence in Convergent BioNano Science and Technology “New tools for quantifying and manipulating rare entities directly into biological fluids”.

 About me